Linh040501/Telco-Customer-Churn-Prediction/README.md

 # Telco Customer Churn Prediction

 This project utilizes machine learning techniques and the R programming language to predict customer churn for Telco, a telecommunications company.
-The goal is to identify and analyze key variables influencing customer churn and to provide actionable insights for enhancing customer retention strategies.
+The primary objective is to identify and analyze key variables influencing customer churn and to provide actionable insights for enhancing customer retention strategies.

+Logistic regression is employed for predicting customer churn, as it is specifically designed for binary outcomes (e.g., churn or no churn).
+This makes it a suitable choice for determining whether a customer will churn.
+However, to gain a comprehensive understanding, additional models such as linear regression and curvilinear regression will be explored.

 ### Research Question